Mission: Zero Waste

 "We want to be absolutely certain we’re doing everything possible to maximize recycling and composting and to minimize trash," said Siress.
 The festival recycles an estimated 5,000 glass and aluminum bottles and cans each year.

 The festival is also encouraging the use of public transportation, bicycles and car pools to minimize carbon emissions and reduce vehicular traffic.
 Downtown Mountain View is served by VTA Light Rail and Bus service as well as Caltrain.
 The transit center drops riders off at the festival “doorstep”.
-Secure bicycle valet parking will be offered by the Friends of Stevens Creek Trail at Castro and Church Streets.
+Free centrally located and highly visible bicycle parking will be offered near the corner of Castro and Church Streets thanks to Friends of Stevens Creek Trail.
+Please bring your own lock.

 “We’re pleased to partner again with the Chamber of Commerce, and greatly appreciate the concerted effort they’ve made to refine and improve recycling operations,” said Celia Furber, Recology Mountain View Waste Zero Specialist.
 Recology Mountain View is an employee-owned company that provides the recycling, organics and garbage collection service to all residents and businesses in Mountain View.
 Waste Zero is their rallying cry, and they strive to find the best and highest use of all resources collected.
 For additional information, please visit Recology’s website at: www.recology.com.